giantswarm/rfc/crossplane/README.md

 - Azure <https://github.com/crossplane-contrib/provider-azure>
 - CAPA <https://github.com/crossplane-contrib/provider-aws>?
 - GCP <https://github.com/crossplane/provider-gc>
-- KVM not supported; obviously it's customers' own infrastructure
+- KVM is not supported; obviously, it's the customers' infrastructure
 - OpenStack TBD (<https://github.com/crossplane-contrib/provider-terraform>???)

 No other providers are available, even upon request.
 The offering is "managed".

-#### Customers can pick and choose from a well defined list of vetted Providers
+#### Customers can pick and choose from a well-defined list of vetted Providers

 We offer a curated selection of [all Crossplane providers](https://github.com/orgs/crossplane-contrib/repositories).
-Clients are free pick the ones they like for us to install.
+Clients are free to pick the ones they like for us to install.
 The offering is "managed".

 #### Customers can request any Provider they like

-Customers can select any of Provider they like to be installed.
-This means Giant Swarm tests and vets the Provider to be able to support the customer and truly "manage" the deployment.
+Customers can select any of the Providers they like to have.
+It means Giant Swarm tests and vets the Provider to be able to support the customer and "manage" the deployment.

 #### Customers can install any Provider they like